JohanKelyn/Computer_Graphics/README.md

 ## Computer_Graphics

 This repository contains some basic computer graphics projects:
+* OpenGL Tutorials by JoeyDeVries
 * A Basic Raytracing Program
-Basic Ray Tracing Project
 * A Rasteraizer Program
-* OpenGL Small Projects
+* OpenGL Personal Projects
-* OpenGL Tutorials.